-More than likely you’ve invested the resources, time, and cash to ensure that your business is properly insured in the event of a fire, PR disaster, or other unexpected emergency/catastrophe.
+More than likely you’ve invested the resources, time, and cash to insure your business properly in the event of a fire, PR disaster, or other emergency/catastrophe.

 When it comes to data centers, it’s important to implement a sound disaster recovery plan as part of that equation.
 According to recent statistics, data center outages cost companies in the United States a total of $700 billion every year.
 And the typical data center can expect to lose about $9,000 a minute because of an unplanned data center outage.

 Fire, storm, or flood can immobilize a business, especially when servers and other IT equipment are vulnerable to damage.
 The best way to protect your data and essential equipment is to perform a disaster recovery risk assessment, which can guide you in determining the types of disasters that could hit your business, the solutions that may be required, and the overall expenses you’ll need to recover.
 As part of your disaster recovery (DR) plan, it’s also important to consider backup contingencies, commonly called redundancies, for your essential IT infrastructure.

 Consider the following points sound reminders for a secure, quick, and efficient DR plan: